Akiflow

 1. What types of features can I expect from a digital planner?

 Digital planners typically offer features like daily, weekly, and monthly calendars, task lists, habit trackers, and goal-setting tools.
-These features are designed to help you organize your time effectively and keep track of important tasks and deadlines.
+These features aim to assist you in efficiently managing your time and monitoring crucial tasks and deadlines.

 1. Can I customize my digital planner?